kamiyuzu/scrapped_twitch_api/README.md

 We will need to configure in our application [`config/config.exs`](config/config.exs) file the callback url registered in our [twitch_dev_console](https://dev.twitch.tv/console).

 First things first you will need the user to authorize your application.
 For this purpose you will need to make the user go through [oauth_url](http://localhost:8090/oauth?scopes[]=).
 You will have to specify the scopes required for that user access token as query param array values.
+Example: `http://localhost:8090/oauth?scopes[]=channel:read:stream_key`.
+For more information about working with Twitch scopes please read further in: [scopes_documentation](https://dev.twitch.tv/docs/authentication/#scopes).

 For dealing with the OAuth flow we will have to specify in the `user_info` from the Twitch API requests needing OAuth.
 The user previously authenticated in our application ID or username is the only information needed.